C4AI/blab-chatbot-interpreter/docs/sequence_diagram.md

   participant ui as UI client
-  participant controller as BLAB Controller participant interpreter as Interpreter client participant llm_client as Client for LLM participant llm as LLM participant answerer_client as Client for the<br/>chosen answerer participant answerer as Chosen answerer
+  participant controller as BLAB Controller participant interpreter as Interpreter client participant llm_client as Client for<br/>external interpreter participant llm as External interpreter participant answerer_client as Client for the<br/>chosen answerer participant answerer as Chosen answerer